Invidious Comparisons: Ranking and Selection as Compound Decisions: Introduction

 Before proceeding it is important to acknowledge that despite its universal appeal and application there is something inherently futile about many ranking and selection problems as intimated by our title.
-If our latent measure of true quality is Gaussian, as assumed in virtually all of the econometric applications of the selection problem, and we wish to select the top ten percent of individuals given that their true quality is contaminated by Gaussian noise.
-We will see that conventional linear shrinkage as embodied in the classical James-Stein formula can improve performance considerably over naive maximum likelihood (fixed effects) procedures, and some further improvement is possible by carefully tailoring the decision rules for tail probability loss, however we find that even oracle decision rules that incorporate complete knowledge of the precise distributional features of the problem cannot achieve better than about even odds that selected individuals have latent ability above the selection thresholds.
+If the latent measure of true quality is Gaussian, as assumed in virtually all of the econometric applications of the selection problem, and we wish to select the top ten percent of individuals given that their true quality is contaminated by Gaussian noise, accurate selection can be very challenging when the signal to noise ratio is low.
+We will see that conventional linear shrinkage as embodied in the classical James-Stein formula can improve performance considerably over naive maximum likelihood (fixed effects) procedures, and some further improvement is possible by carefully tailoring the decision rules for tail probability loss.
+However, we find that even oracle decision rules that incorporate complete knowledge of the precise distributional features of the problem may not be able achieve better than about even odds that selected individuals have latent ability above the selection thresholds when measurement error is comparable in magnitude to Gaussian variability in latent ability.
 When the latent distribution of ability is heavier tailed then selection becomes somewhat easier, and more refined selection rules are more advantageous, but as we will show the selection problem still remains quite challenging.

 Thus, a secondary objective of the paper is to add another cautionary voice to those who have already questioned the reliability of existing ranking and selection methods.
 A critical overview of the role of ranking and selection in public policy applications is provided by \citeasnoun{LeagueTables}.
 It is widely acknowledged that league tables as currently employed can be a pernicious influence on policy, a viewpoint underscored in \citeasnoun{GelmanPrice}.
-While much of this criticism can be attributed to inadequate data collection, we believe that there is also room for methodological improvements.
+While much of this criticism can be attributed to inadequate data collection and inherently low signal to noise ratios, we believe that there is also room for methodological improvements.

 Section \ref{sec:Compound} provides a brief overview of compound decision theory and describes nonparametric methods for estimation of Gaussian mixture models.
 Section \ref{sec:HomoVar} introduces a basic framework for our approach to ranking and selection in a setting with homogeneous precision of the observed measurements.
 In Section \ref{sec:KnownVariances} we introduce heterogeneous precision of known form, and Section \ref{sec:UnknownVar} considers settings in which the joint distribution of the observed measurements and their precision determines the form of the ranking and selection rules.
 Optimal ranking and selection rules are derived in each of these sections under the assumption that the form of the mixing distribution of the unobserved, latent quality of the observations is known.
 Section \ref{sec:adaptive} introduces feasible ranking and selection rules and conditions under which they attain the same asymptotic performance as the optimal rules.
 Section \ref{sec:Simulation} then compares several {\it{feasible}} ranking and selection methods, some that ignore the compound decision structure of the problem, some that employ parametric empirical Bayes methods and some that rely on nonparametric empirical Bayes methods.
 Finally, Section \ref{sec:Dialysis} describes an empirical application on evaluating the performance of medical dialysis centers in the United States.
 Proofs of all formal results are collected in Appendix A.